 I raced with Nimal and his friends whenever we rode to the city.
 Sometimes we were so crazy in our dumb youthful bluster and recklessness that we rode on the wrong side of the road to beat each other.

 I was so impressed with Nimal’s workplace, the Chartered Bank, that I applied for a role in the bank.
-As fate would have it, the bank did not even acknowledge my application.
+The bank did not acknowledge my application, as fate would have it.
 More of that story later.

-At the stadium, everyone unleashed themselves, drinking, joining sing-songs and meeting old friends from their schools.
+At the stadium, everyone unleashed themselves, drinking, joining sing-songs and meeting old-school friends.
 It was their annual gala.

-The restaurant’s workers tried to stop the fight, but they could not restrain the two warring parties.
+The restaurant’s workers tried to stop the fight but could not restrain the two warring parties.
 They then locked the front door and called the police trapping us inside.

-Before the police could arrive, Asoka, our friend forced open the grilled front door.
-Asoka brought his glittering sports car, a Borgward and Saliya his Ford Prefect to the front of the restaurant.
-We exited the restaurant from the jarred door, got into the cars super quick and sped off, avoiding possible arrest for rioting.
+Before the police could arrive, Asoka, our friend, forced open the grilled front door.
+Asoka brought his glittering sports car, a Borgward and Saliya, his Ford Prefect, to the front of the restaurant.
+We exited the restaurant from the jarred door, got into the vehicles super quick and sped off, avoiding possible arrest for rioting.

-Back at the big match, everything was going hunky-dory until the rival gang also found its way back to the stadium.
+At the big match, everything was going hunky-dory until the rival gang returned to the stadium.
 Unfinished business from the restaurant had to be finished now.
 Both gangs continued the hastily interrupted fight.
-From nowhere a police officer, an apparent friend of the rival gang, intervened and hit my friend Nimal.
+From nowhere, a police officer, an apparent friend of the rival gang, intervened and hit my friend Nimal.
 Fearless Nimal, without hesitation, hit him back, felling the cop to the ground with a thud.
-While we felt glad about the fallen cop, before he could regain composure, we went into quick action and vanished from that area taking Nimal with us, surrounding him in cover.
+While we felt glad about the fallen cop, before he could regain composure, we went into quick action and vanished from that area, taking Nimal with us, surrounding him in cover.

 The cricket match continued for the second day.
 We returned to the Oval stadium, now Nimal in different gear in total disguise.
 This time, it was time for Mahil to pick up a fight with another lad.
-That lad happened to be a gangster from the surrounding area of the stadium, notorious for street violence.
-The gangsters from the area took a lot of pride in their violent ways, no outsider was allowed to challenge them.
-They converged and surrounded the stadium’s entrance and were digging in to avenge their shame with metal rods.
-Even women from the area were screaming at the stadium’s locked gates, trying to break in.
-Yet Again Asoka and Saliya came to the rescue and we hurriedly got into the cars and sped off, exiting the stadium.
-If we had stopped, we would have been massacred by those dangerous thugs right outside the stadium.
-If they tried to block us, the cars would have knocked them down.
+That lad happened to be a gangster from the stadium's surrounding area, notorious for street violence.
+The gangsters from the area took a lot of pride in their violent ways; no outsider was allowed to challenge them.
+So they converged, surrounded the stadium entrance and dug in to avenge their shame with metal rods.
+Even women from the area screamed at the stadium’s locked gates, trying to break in.
+Yet Again, Asoka and Saliya came to the rescue, and we hurriedly got into the cars and sped off, exiting the stadium.
+If we had stopped, we would have been massacred by those dangerous thugs outside the stadium.
+The vehicles would have knocked them if they had tried to block the cars.
 It was a hasty exit, fraught with danger.

 These events at the cricket match became epic stories among our friends.
-Nimal was known as the daring guy who knocked a policeman to the ground.
+Nimal was the daring guy who knocked a policeman to the ground.
 My friends became famous for hitting a gangster from Colombo and escaped to tell the tale.
-I am sure, our parents, Nimal’s father included, never knew what their sons had been up to that weekend.
+I am sure our parents, Nimal’s father included, never knew what their sons had been up to that weekend.

 That was not all.
-Many a thing that Nimal and I had been up to could not be shared here, should I shock my dear readers.
+Many things that Nimal and I had been up to could not be shared here, should I shock my dear readers.
 I enjoyed my cocky youth of fearless gusto with Nimal by my side.
 It’s no wonder that we were sealed to be lifelong friends.

 Adventure begets adventure.
 I left for Dubai a short while later.
 I wrote to Nimal and my friends regularly.
 Nimal and friends visited my parents in my absence.
 My kid brother became a good friend to Nimal’s two younger brothers and was a frequent visitor to Nimal’s home, taking his elder brother’s place.

 In Dubai, I was now working for the British-owned Chartered Bank, part of the global bank where Nimal was working for its Colombo branch.
-I was on an accelerated career path and wanted to help Nimal also to carve out a global career opportunity.
+I was on an accelerated career path and wanted to help Nimal carve out a global career opportunity.
 I arranged with the bank’s management in Dubai for Nimal to be issued a job offer.
 Poaching fellow employees from its network had to be done with approval from the other branch.
-Nimal’s ego-centric manager in the Colombo branch, unfortunately, did not agree to release young Nimal.
+Unfortunately, Nimal’s ego-centric manager in the Colombo branch did not agree to release young Nimal.
 It was an opportunity missed for fearless Nimal.

 Where are my friends today?

-Nimal’s elder brother, Sunil ‘ayya’ and his friends, Mohan and Marshall live in Sri Lanka.
+Nimal’s elder brother, Sunil ‘ayya’ and his friends, Mohan and Marshall, live in Sri Lanka.
 Basil lives in Milan.
-Asoka’s two elder brothers, the other Sunil ‘ayya’ and Kalu ‘ayya’ passed away in Los Angeles and Sri Lanka.
+Asoka’s two elder brothers, Sunil ‘ayya’ and Kalu ‘ayya’, passed away in Los Angeles and Sri Lanka.